jhdeov/iranian_armenian/README.md

 # Archive of Iranian Armenian
 This GitHub repository is a temporary placeholder for our fieldwork recordings on Iranian Armenian.
 This GitHub repository and its associated DOI can be used for finding this repository for the time being.
-This archive is assoicated with our grammar on Iranian Armenian (Dolatian et al in review).
+This archive is associated with our grammar on Iranian Armenian (Dolatian et al in review).

 The grammar contains details on our glossing, transcriptions, paradigms, and consultants.
 For the transcriptions in this archive, the only zero morphs that we segment are the auxiliary and past morphs: [∅-i-m]  is-PST-1SG, ‘I was’, [e-∅-ɻ] is-PST-3SG ‘he was’, [jeɾkʰ-e-∅-ɻ] sing-TH-PST-3SG ‘(If) he sang’.
 The other zero morphs can be surmised from the translation, such as the imperative, 3SG, connegatives, and perfective.

-The archieve conists of the following:
+The archive consists of the following:

 1) **[Elicitations](/Elicitations)**: Recordings of word lists and elicited sentences by the consultant.
 2) **[Text](/SampleText)**: Sample text that was used in the grammar.